ikehirzel/cxx-utils/README.md

-TinyPlug
+pluginlib
 ========
 A C++11 single-header cross-platform plugin handling library

-It has no external depencies and therefore will simply work by just including **tinyplug.h**.
+It has no external depencies and therefore will simply work by just including **plugin.h**.

-I have future plans to extend this to allow for scripting languages, but for right now it  is only compatible with compiled shared libraries.

 NOTE: Care must be taken when executing functions.
 They are stored as (void (*)()) function pointers but when executed they are casted to the type specified by the templates.
 This can cause segmentation faults if the wrong type is used for a stored function